guildai/guildai/docs/index.rst

 .. highlights::

-   Model management for TensorFlow
+   Essential tools for TensorFlow model development and reuse

-Guild AI is a toolset for managing and training TensorFlow models.
-It's in active development and documentation is limited at this time.
+Guild AI is a toolset that provides helpful features for TensorFlow model developers:

+- Automatically track training experiments
+- Find and install trainable and fine-tunable models in seconds
+- Create your own packaged models to share with the Guild community
+- Seemless integration with TensorBoard for viewing training results
+- Extend TensorBoard logs with detailed system metrics

 Refer to `Guild AI's GitHub project
 <https://github.com/guildai/guild>`_ for the latest updates.